 Washington Uniform Common Interest Ownership Act.
 The Vista Field Declaration is written to comply with the Washington Uniform Common Interest Ownership Act (the "Act").
-The Act, which was enacted in 2018, applies to all common interest communities that include residential property.
+The Act, which was enacted in 2018, applies to common interest communities that include residential property.

 Vista Field Association Membership.
-Members of the Vista Field Association include all property owners within Vista Field, both residential and commercial.
+Members of the Vista Field Association include all Parcel owners within Vista Field, both residential and commercial.
 The Declaration allows the Founder to retain control of the Association for the longest period permitted under the Act.
 Under the Act, the Founder may select a majority of the board until 75% of all of the Parcels that will ultimately be part of Vista Field have been sold.

 Allocated Interests.
 The Declaration states a formula to assign to each Parcel an Allocated Interest as required by the Act.
 The Allocated Interest for a Parcel determines both its share of the assessments and its voting rights.
-Most residences are assigned the same assessment per unit.
+Most residential Parcels are assigned the same assessment per dwelling unit.
 However, dwelling units of smaller than 1000 square feet and units in apartment buildings pay slightly less.
 Allocated Interests for commercial space is based on square footage.
+Parcels that include both residential and commercial space combine the formulas to determine the Parcel's Allocated Interest.

 Maintenance Zones.
-Maintenance Zones are smaller areas within Vista Field that share limited common elements or that require other specialized shared maintenance, such as a landscaped courtyard that is part of a bungalow court.
+Maintenance Zones are smaller areas within Vista Field that share Limited Common Elements or that require other specialized shared maintenance, such as a landscaped courtyard that is part of a bungalow court.
 They are a flexible tool to tailor services and cost allocation to particular areas within the community as they are developed.
 The Maintenance Zone concept allows the Association to provide this additional maintenance and bill the cost to the benefited homeowners.

 Design Review.
 All new construction and modification of existing buildings is subject to design review.
 Design review is reserved to the Founder during the entire Development Period, defined in the Declaration as six months after the Founder neither owns a total of at least one acre of land in the Master Plan Area nor holds any Parcels for sale in the normal course of business, but no later than 75 years.
-At the end of the Development Period, the review rights for residential property is automatically assigned to the Association, while review rights for commercial and mixed-use parcels is assigned to the Commercial Association described below.
+At the end of the Development Period, the review rights for residential property is automatically assigned to the Association, while review rights for commercial and mixed-use Parcels is assigned to the Commercial Association described below.